arashnm80/arashnm80.github.io/handbook.md

 ## Desktop
 - C'est ma vie.
-  - mess
 - C'est la vie, leave or fight to live.
-  - life factor
 - No time for cuation.
-  - reboot
-  - choose through action
-  - stystem 1-2 / heart-brain

 ---